Philip Rosenthal, MD

-We have three main areas of interest, all involving the study of malaria parasites, the cause of one of the most important infections of humans.
-First, we study the basic biology of malaria parasites, in particular the biochemical properties and biological roles of proteases.
-Key projects include the biochemical characterization of cysteine proteases, the evaluation of the biological roles of these enzymes using cell biology and genetic techniques, the characterization of intracellular targeting of proteases, and the antimalarial mechanism of action of antibiotics.
-Second, in collaboration with a number of industry and academic groups, we are pursuing drug discovery, evaluating protease inhibitors and other compounds as potential antimalarial drugs.
-Third, we study malaria in Africa, with projects in Uganda and Burkina Faso evaluating the antimalarial efficacy of new antimalarial regimens and translational studies evaluating the molecular epidemiology of malaria, the roles of host and parasite genetic polymorphisms in treatment outcomes, antimalarial immune responses, antigenic diversity in clinical isolates, the interaction of malaria and HIV infection, and related areas.
+We have three main areas of interest, all involving malaria, one of the most important infections of humans.
+First, we study the basic biology of malaria parasites, including the biochemical properties and biological roles of parasite proteases and mechanisms of action of novel antimalarial agents.
+Second, in collaboration with industry and academic groups, we are pursuing drug discovery, evaluating protease inhibitors and other compounds as potential antimalarial drugs.
+Third, we study malaria in Africa, with translational studies in Uganda and Burkina Faso evaluating antimalarial drug efficacy and resistance, the molecular epidemiology of malaria, the roles of host and parasite genetic polymorphisms in treatment outcomes, antimalarial immune responses, the interaction of malaria and HIV infection, and related areas.